def0ultbug/def0ultbug/README.md

 ## 👾 About Me

-I'm a **Systems Engineering student** navigating the edge between low-level systems and high-level intelligence.
+I'm a Systems Engineering student interested in both **low-level systems** and **AI-powered systems** — mostly where the two overlap.

-My work lives at the intersection of **offensive security** and **AI-powered systems** — building tools that are both technically sharp and practically useful.
-I care about understanding systems at a deep level: how they break, how they think, and how they can be made to do more.
+I spend most of my time building security tools and messing around with AI, trying to make things that are actually useful rather than just cool on paper.
+I like understanding how systems work at a deep level — how they're built, how they fail, and how far you can push them.

-- 🔬 Currently exploring **agentic AI architectures**, **LLM-based automation**, and their applications in adversarial contexts
+- 🔬 Currently into **agentic AI architectures**, **LLM-based automation**, and how they apply to offensive security
-- 🧠 Long-term interests: **Deep Learning**, **Reinforcement Learning**, **offensive tooling**, and **autonomous systems**
+- 🧠 Long-term: **Deep Learning**, **Reinforcement Learning**, **autonomous systems**, and **offensive tooling**
-- 🎯 Goal: Build systems that are not just functional — but precise, purposeful, and impactful
+- 🎯 I want to build things that are precise and purposeful, not just functional

 ---